 - On page SEO techniques to boost dwell time, increase CTR and get more organic traffic

 - Rankbrain SEO: The Definitive Guide

-Disclaimer: The next SEO trend for 2019 may come as a shocker!
+Disclaimer: The next SEO trend may come as a shocker!

 Brace yourself because here comes an unexpected (but rather true) announcement from Google.

-3) “Don’t Depend on SEO In 2019, Diversify Your Sources of Traffic” ~ Google
+3) “Don’t Depend on SEO Only, Diversify Your Sources of Traffic” ~ Google

 Yes, you read that right!

-Google doesn’t want you to solely focus on SEO as the only source of traffic to your site in 2019 and beyond.
+Google doesn’t want you to solely focus on SEO as the only source of traffic to your site.